spencerfjelstad/byte_le_royale_2021/sphinx/GameMap.rst

 ===================

 The game map is a linked list of nodes.
-Traveling to the next node requires selecting a valid road from your current node. please note that whichever road is taken you end up at the same node.
+Traveling to the next node requires selecting a valid road from your current node.
+There can be 2-3 roads to choose from, but they all end up at the same location.

 Instance variables
 ##################